Bombing Attack Kills 41 In Kabul; ISIS Claims Responsibility

 The attack struck as people were gathering for a celebration, the U.N. says.
 After the bombing, ISIS claimed responsibility.
 The Taliban issued its own statement, saying it had nothing to do with the attack.

 "I have little doubt that this attack deliberately targeted civilians," said Toby Lanzer, acting head of the U.N.
 Assistance Mission in Afghanistan.
-"Today in Kabul we have witnessed another truly despicable crime in a year already marked by unspeakable atrocities."
+"Today in Kabul, we have witnessed another truly despicable crime in a year already marked by unspeakable atrocities."

 The attack struck on the three-year anniversary of the day that the U.S.-led NATO coalition officially ended its combat mission in Afghanistan, handing off many security duties to local forces.